b-bokma/comms/README.md

+# OPEN TODOS

+* user test the pages.
+Find places what can be improved and write this down.
+Having a to-do list is also good for the results
+* clear database from test data
+* create production ready pages

 # CS50 Final Project

 For the Final Project I have created a web app aimed at PR and Communication teams, where they can keep track of requests that have come in from journalists.